manishn12/GPTflix/README.md

 - Create Profile Section with File Upload using Formik or FormData.

 - Bugs

   - Currently after signing in, when moved to home page it is again shows sign in page and signout button on the Headers.

+- To Do
+  - Implement Location based Translation